-Chris Lundquist is chief executive officer of LCI, a Verisk Analytics business providing risk insight, prediction, and management solutions for banks and creditors.
+Chris Lundquist is president of LCI, a Verisk business providing risk insight, prediction, and management solutions for banks and creditors.

 Mr. Lundquist founded LCI in 1989.
 During his tenure, he has built the company into the leading innovator of credit risk analysis and bankruptcy management solutions for more than 1.3 billion accounts.
 In 1993, he led the effort to create the first comprehensive national bankruptcy database, delivering the first electronic bankruptcy notices to the financial industry.
 He also developed the first automated proof-of-claim filing system, the first comprehensive back-office bankruptcy notification solution, and the first Chapter 13 portfolio valuation model (patents pending).
 In 2001, Mr. Lundquist founded the National Bankruptcy Research Center (NBKRC) to deliver highly accurate bankruptcy analytics daily.